How to make a good backup

 3. Test your backup regularly

 Kolk advises that you not only make a spare copy but also test it.
 “You have to periodically test if the backup is easy to read.
 In practice, entrepreneurs only find this out when something needs to be repaired.
-You can measure the health of the backup system with a daily automatic test (in Dutch).
+You can measure the health of the backup system with a daily (in Dutch).

 Not all your employees may have access to all data in your network.
 You do not want every employee to be able to access your complete backup.
 Kolk advises: “Make a few employees or a department responsible for the backup process.
 The copy usually contains all company data.
 This is more than a standard employee is allowed to see.
 So also encrypt your external storage.